Laszlo23/predictcast-v2/README.md

 ---

-Built with ❤️ for the Farcaster ecosystem
+Built with ❤️ for the Farcaster ecosystem# Deploy trigger